 Day 1: Dublin to Kilkenny

 Upon collection of your rental car, your Irish Tourism itinerary will direct you as far as Kilkenny where your journey begins.
-Right from the start Kilkenny, often called “Irelands medieval capital”, has a varied collection of pubs for you to enjoy, some are calm, tranquil sanctuaries to engage in pleasant conversations while others are bustling hot-spots well known for late night sessions.
-On route to Kilkenny from Dublin there are several spots we recommend you stop.
-The National Stud & Japanese Gardens for instance has been a stop for many the horse enthusiast since the early 1900’s.
-Here you will find a museum detailing the history of the horse in Ireland, the stud farm itself where race horses are conceived, born and raised and the spectacular Japanese Gardens, regarded by many the seasoned traveller as the finest of their kind in Europe.
-Characterised by beautifully renovated old buildings, Kilkenny City is small and compact enough to explore on foot, yet full of interesting and character filled sites to see.
-You can visit Kilkenny Castle, a 12th century castle renovated in Victorian times or Saint Canice's Cathedral with its neighbouring Round Tower which is the oldest standing structure in Kilkenny.
+Right from the start, Kilkenny, often called “Irelands medieval capital”, has a varied collection of pubs for you to enjoy, some are calm, tranquil sanctuaries to engage in pleasant conversations while others are bustling hot-spots well known for late-night sessions.
+On route to Kilkenny from Dublin, there are several spots we recommend you stop.
+The National Stud & Japanese Gardens, for instance, has been a stop for many the horse enthusiast since the early 1900s.
+Here you will find a museum detailing the history of the horse in Ireland, the stud farm itself where racehorses are conceived, born and raised and the spectacular Japanese Gardens, regarded by many the seasoned traveler as the finest of their kind in Europe.
+Characterized by beautifully renovated old buildings, Kilkenny City is small and compact enough to explore on foot, yet full of interesting and character-filled sites to see.
+You can visit Kilkenny Castle, a 12th-century castle renovated in Victorian times or Saint Canice's Cathedral with its neighboring Round Tower which is the oldest standing structure in Kilkenny.
 The tower is open to visitors and may be climbed by those wishing to cast an eye on Kilkenny’s interesting scenery and architecture from above.

 Day 2: Kilkenny to County Kerry